giulio93/RevEng_433Mhz/README.md

 In this project i implement a well know hack!
 Using a common 433 mhz RF Reciver, i decode a signal coming from:
-  * BRESSER Weather thermo and hygrometer Wireless station
+  * BRESSER Weather thermo and hygrometer Wireless (433MHZ) station
-  * OWSOO PIR sensor 433MHZ
+  * OWSOO PIR sensor Wireless (433MHZ)

 Then i use a MXRM5V RF reciver , working between 315mhz to 433mhz, to capture sensors signal.